-Students should not bring personal items such as; laser pointers, wallet chains, digital cameras, skateboards, or electronic games to school unless they have been requested by a teacher and are a useful part of their class work.
+Students should not bring personal items such as; laser pointers, wallet chains, digital cameras, radios, skateboards, roller blades, or electronic games to school unless they have been requested by a teacher and are a useful part of their class work.
+Cell phones are not necessary for educational purposes.
+Cell phones should not be heard or seen while at school.
 This list is not meant to be all inclusive and additional items of concern will be dealt with on an individual basis by the principal.
-Students can be in possession of a cell phone at HMS.
-Cell phone use during the school day is restricted to the classroom rules of the individual teachers.
-As a rule, cell phones are to be turned off and in the student's locker from 7:35 to 2:50.
-Students who are in violation of the above policy will receive consequences ranging from being asked to put items in their locker to parents being required to pick items up.
 The district is not responsible for loss or damage to any personal property even if personal property is lost, stolen, or damaged on school grounds.
 Use of electronic devices including those with cameras, text messaging, etc. at school or school activities that violate privacy laws, result in sexual or racial harassment, or classroom cheating may result in suspension and/or expulsion for school.